 Baptist Behavioral Health provides a variety of outpatient and inpatient services for children with developmental and behavioral issues.
 Our staff includes mental health counselors, psychologists, psychiatrists and other behavioral health specialists who work with the child and family on issues affecting them all.

-Wolfson Children’s Hospital, along with partners Nemours Children's Clinic Jacksonville and Mayo Clinic Jacksonville, is the premier provider of pediatric orthopedic treatment in the Northeast Florida region.
+Wolfson Children’s Hospital, along with partners Nemours Children’s Specialty Care, Jacksonville, and Mayo Clinic Jacksonville, is the premier provider of pediatric orthopedic treatment in the Northeast Florida region.
 Our pediatric orthopedic surgeons, nurses and staff are experts in their fields and known for their innovative approaches to care and treatment of orthopedic issues.
 The team provides treatment across a broad spectrum of pediatric problems, from common breaks and sprains to complex musculoskeletal deformities and traumatic injuries.

 Our Pediatric Cancer Center, along with our hematology program, have gained national respect for the treatment and care of children and young adults with cancer and non-malignant blood diseases, such as hemophilia and sickle cell anemia.
 Our multidisciplinary team includes pediatric hematologists and oncologists, along with other medical and surgical experts, specially trained nurses and psychosocial support personnel.
 We also partner with experienced pathologists, radiation therapists with Baptist Cancer Institute, and other pediatric subspecialties.
-Physicians affiliated with Nemours Children's Clinic are at the cutting-edge of children's oncology and hematology research as members of the Children's Oncology Group.
+Physicians affiliated with Nemours Children’s Specialty Care, Jacksonville, are at the cutting-edge of children's oncology and hematology research as members of the Children's Oncology Group.

 Wolfson Children's Hospital offers a full range of services for children and adolescents with diabetes, growth disorders, abnormal thyroid function, disorders of puberty and other endocrine disorders.
-Our team is comprised of pediatric endocrinologists associated with Nemours Children's Clinic, specially trained nurses, pediatric diabetes educators, and other professionals who work with the family to help ensure effective management of the child's condition.
+Our team is comprised of pediatric endocrinologists associated with Nemours Children’s Specialty Care, Jacksonville, specially trained nurses, pediatric diabetes educators, and other professionals who work with the family to help ensure effective management of the child's condition.
 Our Pediatric Diabetes Center serves as a unique resource to children and families managing diabetes and related issues.Return to Top of Page

 Disorders of the gastrointestinal tract and liver are among the most common reasons that children are seen by health care providers.
 Our physicians include pediatric gastroenterologists who specialize in diagnosing and treating a wide range of digestive disorders, including: